George W. Towns

-George Washington Bonaparte Towns (May 4, 1801 – July 15, 1854) was a United States lawyer, legislator, and politician.
-He served in the United States House of Representatives on three occasions and was the 39th Governor of Georgia from 1847 to 1851.
+George Washington Bonaparte Towns (May 4, 1801 – July 15, 1854) was an American lawyer, legislator, and politician.
+He served in the United States House of Representatives on three occasions and was the 39th governor of Georgia from 1847 to 1851.

 Early life and education

 The George W. Towns House in Talbotton, Georgia was added to the National Register of Historic Places on May 7, 1973.

 Towns was born in Wilkes County, Georgia to Margaret George Hardwick and John Towns in 1801.
 His parents were Virginians who had moved to Georgia and settled in Wilkes County.

 Shortly after his birth, the Towns family moved throughout Georgia, where he received a small preparatory education.
 He then began to study medicine in Eatonton, but after his studies were interrupted by an injury, he moved to Montgomery, Alabama, which had recently joined the Union.
 There, he studied law and, in 1824 was admitted to the Montgomery bar.